Pharmkev/Pivot-Vlookup-Assessment/README.md

 # Pivot-Vlookup-Assessment
-With the Vlookup function, and the Pivot table, i was able to know the amount of salary, collected by every job title.
+With the Vlookup function, and the Pivot table, I was able to know the amount of salary, collected by every job title.